trhallam/segysak/docs/seisnc-standard.md

 # SEISNC conventions for `xarray`

-The `xarray` seismic specification termed `seisnc` can be used by SEGY-SAK to output NETCDF4 files is more performant for Python operations than standard SEG-Y.
+The SEGY-SAK Xarray seismic specification termed SEISNC can be used by SEGY-SAK to create and manage Xarray Datasets with details and attributes common to seismic data.
+Xarray uses NetCDF4 as its standard representation and this fits neatly with regularly sampled seismic data (e.g. 3D data).
-Unlike SEG-Y, `xarray` compatible files fit neatly into the Python scientific stack providing more performant operations like lazy loading, easy slicing, compatibility with multi-core and multi-node operations using `dask` as well as important features such as labelled axes and coordinates.
+Moreover, unlike SEG-Y, `xarray` compatible formats fit neatly into the Python scientific stack providing more performant operations like lazy loading, easy slicing, compatibility with multi-core and multi-node operations using `dask` as well as important features such as labelled axes and coordinates.

 This specification is not meant to be prescriptive but outlines some basic requirements for `xarray` datasets to work effectively with *SEGY-SAK* functionality.

 ## 3D data dimensions